-According to their colour, weight, strength and constitution horses were classified as breeding horses (zhongma 種馬), war horses (rongma 戎馬), "multiple-use" horses (qima 齊馬), courier horses (daoma 道馬), hunters (tianma 田馬), and coach horses (jiama 駑馬).
+Horses were classified according to their colour, weight, strength and constitution as breeding horses (zhongma 種馬), war horses (rongma 戎馬), "multiple-use horses" (qima 齊馬), courier horses (daoma 道馬), horses for hunting (tianma 田馬), and coach horses (jiama 駑馬).

 From the fourth century on many nomad peoples roamed northern China and brought with them the custom of horse-breeding.
 There must have been an abundant number of horses in the north during that time.
 In the region of Hexi alone 河西 (modern Shaanxi), there were 2 million animals during the Northern Wei period 北魏 (386-534), while another 100,000 beasts were to be found in Heyang 河陽 (Henan).

-When the Tang 唐 (618-907) reunified the empire the horse administration system was fully developed.
-In the central government the Court of the Imperial Stud (taipusi 太僕寺) was divided into 六坊牧監.
-There were furthermore 駕部、尚乘局、閑廄使分管馬匹的騎乘、傳驛、官私馬簿籍、馭習等.
+When the Tang 唐 (618-907) reunified the empire, the horse administration system was fully developed.
+In the central government, the Court of the Imperial Stud was divided into six directorates of horse pasturages (liufang mujian 六坊牧監).
+There were furthermore the Bureau of Equipment (jiabu 駕部), the Bureau of the Imperial Saddlery (shangchengju 尚乘局) and the Commission for the Palace Corrals and Stables (xianjushi 閑廄使) which took care for the carosses and vehicles used by government officials.
 There were more than 60 pasturelands in the Tang empire, and the government owned 700,000 animals.
-This is the highest number of horses was ever owned by the government in Chinese history.
+This was the highest documented number of horses ever owned by the government in Chinese history.

-Unlike the Tang, the Song 宋 (960-1279) had the problem that they were not master of the wide grasslands in the northwest, which was occupied by the Western Xia empire 西夏 (1038-1227) of the Tanguts, while the Khitans and then the Jurchens controlled the north, and Tibet the west.
-The supply of horses was therefore always a critical point through the Song period, and there was no stringend policy any more to rely on.
+Unlike the Tang, the Song 宋 (960-1279) had the problem that they were not master of the wide grasslands in the northwest, which was occupied by the Western Xia empire 西夏 (1038-1227) of the Tanguts, while the Kitans and then the Jurchens controlled the north, and Tibet the west.
+The supply of horses was therefore always a critical point through the Song period, and there was no stringent policy any more to rely on.
 Emperor Zhenzong 宋真宗 (r.
-997-1022) created the office of masi 馬司 who had to register all horse markets and their commodities, in order to have a sufficient pool of animals to fall back on.
-There were 14 牧監 in total.
-Durign the Jingde reign 景德 (1004-1007) several 牧使 were appointed to fulfil the task of supplying hoeses.
-When Wang Anshi 王安石 implemented his new policy the procurement of horses became a responsibility of the local communities (see baomafa 保馬法) that had to care for their own defense and to muster troops (the baojia system 保甲).
+997-1022) created the office of horses (masi 馬司) which had to register all horse markets and their commodities, in order to have a sufficient pool of animals to fall back on.
+There were 14 horse pasturages (mujian 牧監) in total.
+During the Jingde reign-period 景德 (1004-1007) several pasturage commissioners (mushi 牧使) were appointed to fulfill the task of supplying horses.
+When Wang Anshi 王安石 (1021-1086) implemented his new policy the procurement of horses became a responsibility of the local communities (see baomafa 保馬法) that had to care for their own defense and to muster troops (the baojia system 保甲).

 From the tenth century on it became common that horses were not exclusively raised inside imperial territory, but animals were traded against tea, a beverage that had become an indispensable part of the diet of the nomad people in Tibet and the northwest.
-While China produced tea, the nomad peoples bred horses, and so both sides profited from each other.
-In 1074 officials were dispatched to Sichuan, to estimate amount the tea production that could be used to pay for horses from Qinzhou 秦州 (modern Tianshui 天水, Gansu) in the Western Xia empire.
-From that time on there was a tea purchasing official and a horse purchasing official that cooperated with each other to supply the Song state with animals.
+While China produced tea, the nomad peoples bred horses, and thus both sides profited from each other.
+In 1074 officials were dispatched to Sichuan, to estimate the amount of tea production that could be used to pay for horses from Qinzhou 秦州 (modern Tianshui 天水, Gansu) in the Western Xia empire.
+From that time on there was a tea-purchasing official and a horse-purchasing official that cooperated with each other to supply the Song state with animals (see tea-horse trade).

 The horse administration of the Ming period 明 (1368-1644) was the most advanced, but also the most complex system.
-In both capitals (Beijing and Nanjing) there were Court of the Imperial Stud that shared their responsibilities for northern and southern China, respectively.
+In both capitals (Beijing and Nanjing) was a Court of the Imperial Stud which shared their responsibilities for northern and southern China, respectively.
 There were also five branch courts of the imperial stud (xing taipusi 行太僕寺) located in border provinces, where border garrisons (weisuo 衛所) were located.
-The 苑馬寺 supervised the breeding of horses in the pasturelands.
-In the western provinces there was the 茶馬司 that continued the Song period custom to trade tea against horses from Amdo, Kham and Tibet proper.
+The Pasturage Office (yuanmasi 苑馬寺) supervised the breeding of horses in the pasturelands.
+In the western provinces there were tea-and-horse offices (chamasi 茶馬司) that continued the Song-period custom to trade tea against horses from Amdo, Kham and Tibet proper.
 All these institutions were subordinated to the Ministry of War (bingbu 兵部).
-There was, in the end, a branch of the Court of the Imperial Stud in practically all northern provinces, and also 院馬寺.
-In the metropolitan provinces of Shuntian 順天 and Zhili 直隸, there were also special officials commissioned to supervise the horse administration.
+There was, in the end, a branch of the Court of the Imperial Stud in practically all northern provinces, and likewise a local pasturage office in each prefecture.
+In the metropolitan provinces of Shuntian 順天 and Zhili 直隸 (present-day Hebei, and Jiangsu, respectively), there were also special officials commissioned to supervise the horse administration.

-This system was by and large adopted by the Manchus, but they also brought with them their own system of horse procurement, and served themselved of that of the Mongols.
-The horse administration was supervised by 上駟院 and the Court of the Imperial Stud.
-The 上駟院 cared for the horses needed by the Imperial Household (neiwufu 內務府).
-Institutions caring for horses needed by the military were under the jurisdiction of the Ministry of War 車駕司.
-The institutions of the Tapusi, shangsiyuan and 慶豐司 owned their own pasturelands in the northern grassland zone, with a size of 300,000 三十萬方里.
+This system was by and large adopted by the Manchus, but they also brought with them their own system of horse procurement, and served themselves of that of the Mongols.
+The horse administration was supervised by the Palace Stud (shangsiyuan 上駟院) under the Imperial Household (neiwufu 內務府) and the Court of the Imperial Stud.
+Institutions caring for horses needed by the military were under the jurisdiction of the Ministry of War (bingbu 兵部), mainly the Bureau of Communications, Chariots and Carriages (chejiasi 車駕司).
+The institutions of the Imperial Stud, the Palace Stud, and Office of Imperial Pasturages (qingfengsi 慶豐司) owned their own pasturelands in the northern grassland zone, with a size of 300,000 "square" li 方里.